 - A weekend away.

 - A pair of Doc Martins.

 - A seven-day cruise.

 Are the finer things in life, things we value and appreciate?

-Yes, the finer things in life can mean the things that you personally value and appreciate.
-The finer things are not limited to expensive trinkets or things we can rarely afford.
+Yes, it can mean the things that you value and appreciate.
+They’re not limited to expensive trinkets or stuff we can rarely afford.

-The finest things can be the things that we sometimes take for granted in everyday living, like a sunset or a smile.
-When we begin to appreciate their simple beauty, when we value them above others, these things are the things we consider the finest in life.
+When we begin to appreciate their beauty, and when we value them above others, these things are the things we consider the finest in life.

 The finer things in life

-- an awakening forest as the sun rises
+- A forest waking as the sun rises.

 This article was originally published at U-Foria – The finer things in life on August 1, 2014.